 Some pomegranate trees need a substantial nitrogen boost provided by Down To Earth, next on our list of fertilizers for pomegranate trees.

 It has relatively lower phosphorus and potassium proportions.
-The high nitrogen content will give your pomegranate tree an extra boost right before the fruiting season, so you can enjoy a higher yield.
+The high nitrogen content will give your pomegranate tree an extra boost right before the fruiting season so that you can enjoy a higher yield.

 Jobe’s Organics Fruit & Nut Granular Fertilizer 3-5-5

 Jobe’s Organics contains a relatively balanced nutrient ratio ideal for new plants, transplants, and established plants.
-It’s a balanced fertilizer that will support growth through all stages of your pomegranate’s life cycle.
+It’s a balanced fertilizer supporting growth through all stages of your pomegranate’s life cycle.